Inducible Gene Expression Solutions

 Technical Information

-Tetracycline inducible gene expression
+Tetracycline-inducible gene expression

-Our Tet-On vector systems are designed to achieve nearly complete silencing of a GOI in the absence of tetracycline, and strong, rapid expression in response to the addition of tetracycline.
-This is achieved through a multicomponent system which incorporates active silencing by the tTS protein in the absence of tetracycline and strong activation by the rtTA protein in the presence of tetracycline.
-In the absence of tetracycline, the tTS protein derived from the fusion of TetR (Tet repressor protein) and KRAB-AB (the transcriptional repressor domain of Kid-1 protein) binds to the TRE promoter, leading to the active suppression of gene transcription.
-The rtTA protein, on the other hand, derived from the fusion of a rTetR (a mutant Tet repressor) and VP16 (the transcription activator domain of virion protein 16 of herpes simplex virus), binds to the TRE promoter to activate gene transcription only in the presence of tetracycline.
-Our Tet-Off vector system can be used for inhibiting target gene expression in the presence of tetracycline regulated by the binding of the tTA protein to the TRE promoter.
+Tet-On vector systems (Figure 1, left) are designed to exhibit strong silencing of an ORF in the absence of tetracycline and strong expression in response to the addition of tetracycline.
+This is achieved through a multicomponent system that incorporates the tetracycline-controlled transcriptional silencer (tTS) and the reverse tetracycline transactivator (rtTA).
+In the absence of tetracycline, the tTS protein derived from the fusion of TetR (Tet repressor protein) and KRAB-AB (transcriptional repressor domain of Kid-1 protein) binds to the TRE promoter, leading to the active suppression of ORF transcription.
+The rtTA protein, on the other hand, derived from the fusion of rTetR (a mutant Tet repressor) and VP16 (transcriptional activator domain of virion protein 16 of HSV), binds to the TRE promoter to activate gene transcription only in the presence of tetracycline.
+Unlike Tet-On systems relying only on rtTA, which usually have significant leaky expression without induction, our Tet-On vector system expressing tTS/rtTA acts as a true tetracycline-regulated on-and-off switch for controlling gene expression, minimizing background expression without induction and ensuring robust, dynamic, and scalable induction by tetracycline (Figure 2).

 Using Tet-on and Tet-off systems to inhibit/activate target genes via applying doxycycline.